Dolibarr/dolibarr-foundation/video/what's new in dolibarr v10/README.md

 = How to build a video Dolibarr what's new in vX =

 1) Install Blender.
 Do not install with *apt install blender*.
-Version seems bugged.
+Version seems bugged and crash.
 Use instead *snap install blender*

 2) Open the *.blend* project file with blender.